SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

 ## 2.1.2 Usage simplicity
 ## 2.1.3 SQL features and SQLite commands

-1. SQL features that are supported in SQLite
+1. SQL features that are not supported in SQLite

    > https://sqlite.org/omitted.html